rayoh123/Moobloom/docs/final.md

 <br>
 <img src="Resources/simple_mobs.png" alt="drawing" width="640" height="480"/>

-Here, we can see that the average number of hostile mobs around the agent decreases noticably throughout training, from 0.8 to 0.4.
-This indicates that the agent has learnt to stay away from hostile mobs.
+<br>Here, we can see that the average number of hostile mobs around the agent decreases noticably throughout training, from 0.8 to 0.4.
+This indicates
+that the agent has learnt to stay away from hostile mobs.

 __Approach&nbsp;#2__:

 <img src="Resources/diamond_returns.png" alt="drawing" width="640" height="480"/>

-Here, the rewards that the agent is able to obtain increases from -100 to 50 as well.
+<br>Here, the rewards that the agent is able to obtain increases from -100 to 50 as well.

 <img src="Resources/diamond_mobs.png" alt="drawing" width="640" height="480"/>

-Meanwhile, the average number of hostile mobs within a 6-block radius decreases from 1.4 to 0.8.
+<br>Meanwhile, the average number of hostile mobs within a 6-block radius decreases from 1.4 to 0.8.

 __Approach&nbsp;#3:(Corridor)__:

 <img src="Resources/corridor_returns.png" alt="drawing" width="640" height="480"/>

-Here, the rewards that the agent is able to obtain increases from  increases from -200 to 100.
+<br>Here, the rewards that the agent is able to obtain increases from  increases from -200 to 100.

 <img src="Resources/corridor_mobs.png" alt="drawing" width="640" height="480"/>

-Meanwhile, the average number of hostile mobs within a 6-block radius decreases from 0.8 to 0.2.
+<br>Meanwhile, the average number of hostile mobs within a 6-block radius decreases from 0.8 to 0.2.

 ## REFERENCES: